Denis-tech-jpg/ClinicCare-Pro/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How can to deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/9fc096d2-226c-4384-b8be-9457fceeb95e) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can you connect a custom domain to this project?

 Yes, you can!